lopci/360smartai/README.md

 Unknown 1 | 21011 | {"startPos":0,"userId":"0","mask":0} | None | Unknown.
 Sent regularly during cleaning.
 Unknown 2 | 21015 | None | None | Sent once on boot.
 Unknown.
 Doesn't appear to cause any issues if it isn't sent.

+# UDP API

+There is a UDP API on port 8790.
+It is normally closed, and opened when RC mode is enabled.
+It operates similarly to the Main API.
+It is not yet known if normal infoType commands can be sent here; this could allow local control.
+All known commands use infoType 20120

+Sending movement commands: `{"infoType":21020,"data":{"ctrlCode":3013,"ctrlParams":{"speedV":0.000000,"speedW":0.000000}},"packId":27}`

+Reporting current position: `{"message":"OK","infoType":21020,"x":-261,"y":-392,"angle":1410,"packId":27}`

+Unknown, possibly to close connection: `{"infoType":21020,"data":{"ctrlCode":4000},"packId":194}`

 # API endpoints: